 If you’re up for something different, MMP can provide a healing massage by a local healer who uses traditional medicines and holy water with a “mantra”.

 Munduk Moding Plantation implements the idea of an eco-lodge in Bali, the island that banned single-use plastic in 2019.
 The resort led the way in replacing plastic straws with bamboo ones.
 Guests can even learn how to make them!
 It provides glass bottles of water in the rooms, uses natural water sources for bathing, and recycles waste.
 They also promote nature topics through movie screenings for kids and adults.
 The hotel practices sustainable agriculture on the plantation.
 Munduk plantation restaurant offers the organic Bali meal experience as much as it can.

 If you want to check another mountain eco-luxury resort, read about the Limalimo Lodge in Ethiopia!

-The responsibility towards the surroundings did not stop at maintaining the lush gardens in an environment-friendly way.
+The responsibility towards the surroundings does not stop at maintaining the lush gardens in an environment-friendly way.
 The owners have also set up the Munduk Foundation, to support local schools, provide dance and English classes for Munduk children, as well as scholarships to talented but poor students.